Cheerfully Explaining the Benefits of Longitudinal Studies

 The animation consists of a large collection of characters, illustrating the scope of the research data collected.
 We wanted to imbue personality in each individual we created, which we achieved through their appearance and clothing, but more importantly through their movement.

-It was important to strike a balance between moments of larger, more over-the-top motion, such as a gentleman carrying a giant Birthday cake, with moments of more subtle motion, such as the lady gently peeking out from said Birthday cake.
-This created a world that was both believable and entertaining.
-Subtle secondary motion such as hair and clothing moving in the wind as a bus races past, further helped the world to come alive.
+It was important to strike a balance between moments of larger, more over-the-top motion, such as a gentleman carrying a giant birthday cake, with moments of more subtle motion, such as the lady gently peeking out from behind the birthday cake.
+This creates a world which is both believable and entertaining.
+Subtle secondary motion such as hair and clothing moving in the wind as a bus races past, further helps the animation to come alive.

 Creating Interest Through Variety

 For each scene, we implemented a completely new concept.
 From a bus picking up and dropping off passengers, to a giant game of snakes and ladders, each scene is designed to add interest to the animation.

 Importantly, the concepts for each scene were designed with their content in mind.
 So a ‘Guess Who’ game became a great way to show how a sample of people was reduced, while a video camera fast forward motif helped illustrate clearly how characters changed over time.

 Mixing up these concepts frequently ensures that the scenes remain fresh throughout.

 Stimulating Sound Design

 For this series we proposed series of charming, lighthearted soundtracks, rather than reusing one across all of the videos.
 Selecting a series of soundtracks gave each animation it’s own distinct personality.
 With a total of 6 minutes of animation, this furthered the feeling of novelty across each video.